lukeberry99/chargebee-webhook-consumer/README.md

 ## 🔧 Configuration

-It looks for configuration files in the following locations (in order):
+It looks for configuration files in the following location: `$HOME/.config/webhook-consumer/config.yaml`

-- $XDG_CONFIG_HOME/webhook-consumer/config.yaml
-- $HOME/.config/webhook-consumer/config.yaml
-- /etc/xdg/webhook-consumer/config.yaml
-- /etc/webhook-consumer/config.yaml
-- ./config.yaml

 Example configuration file: